astronomer/deploy-action/README.md

 | Name | Description |
 | ---|--- |
 | `preview-id` | The ID of the created deployment preview.
 Only works when action=create-deployment-preview. |

+## Deploy Type Details

+The following section describe each of the deploy type input value in detail to avoid any confusion:
+1. `infer`: In this mode, deploy-action would run through all the file changes:
+  - if there are no file changes in the configured root-folder then it skips deploy
+  - if there are changes only in `dags/` folder, then it will do a dags deploy
+  - otherwise it would do a complete image deploy

+2. `image-and-dags`: In this mode, deploy-action would run through all the file changes:
+  - if there are no file changes in the configured root-folder then it skips deploy
+  - otherwise it would do a complete image deploy

+3. `dags-only`: In this mode, deploy-action would run through all the file changes:
+  - if there are no file changes in the configured root-folder then it skips deploy
+  - if all the file changes are in folders except `dags` folder then it skips deploy
+  - otherwise it would do a dag only deploy

+4. `dbt`: In this mode, deploy-action would run through all the file changes:
+  - if there are no file changes in the configured root-folder then it skips deploy
+  - otherwise it would do a dbt deploy

 ## Workflow file examples